-In last week’s blog post (Local SEO: Part 1), we explained what Google’s “Local Pack” is and why it’s such a huge deal for home service businesses such as yours to get listed in these local search results.
+In last week’s blog post, we explained what Google’s “Local Pack” is and why it’s such a huge deal for home service businesses such as yours to get listed in these local search results.
 Now that you’ve learned the what and the why, you’ll get to learn the how—that is, how you can navigate the world of local search engine optimization (or local SEO) and improve the chances of your business being listed in the Local Pack.

 Quick recap: Google’s Local Pack consists of 3 local search results near the top of the search engine results page.
 These results appear with a Google map, the business’ basic contact information, and sometimes local ratings and reviews.

 How to Optimize Your Online Footprint for Local Search